dotnet/EntityFramework.Docs/entity-framework/core/get-started/xamarin.md

 >
 > * The first is to add `--linkskip System.Core` to the **Additional mtouch arguments** in the **iOS Build** options.
 > * Alternatively set the Xamarin.iOS **Linker behavior** to `Don't Link` in the **iOS Build** options.
 > [This article explains more about the Xamarin.iOS linker](/xamarin/ios/deploy-test/linker) including how to set the behavior on Xamarin.iOS.
-(This approach is not ideal as it may result in rejection from the store).
+(This approach isn't ideal as it may result in rejection from the store).
 >

 ## Entity Framework Core NuGet packages